wiremock/wiremock.org/_docs/extensibility/adding-template-model-data.md

 ---
-layout: docs
-title: Adding Template Model Data
-meta_title: Adding Template Model Data
 description: Adding extra elements to the template model during request processing
 ---

+# Adding Template Model Data

 Extensions that implement the `TemplateHelperProviderExtension` interface provide additional Handlebars helpers to the templating system: